-where $\tilde{Q}$ is known as the extrapolated estimator of conditional quantile (see, Weismann 1978, Xu et al. 2020) and $(w_n,\tau)$ is that given above.
-The overall shape of $\hat{\vec{\gamma}}$ and $\tilde{Q}(\tau_E|\vec{x}^T\hat{\vec{\theta}})$ are similar with respect to each $\vec{x}^T\hat{\vec{\theta}}$.
+where $1-\tau_E < n_0/n$.
+The $\tilde{Q}$ is known as the extrapolated estimator of conditional quantile (Weismann 1978, Xu et al. 2020).
 We set $\tau_E=0.99$.
-The behaviour of the extrapolated estimator is described in the right panel of Figure \ref{OhlssonPlot}.
-We see from the result that estimators of the conditional quantile and EVI have a monotone-like nonlinear smooth curve.
+Because $n_0/n=0.17$, $1-\tau_E=0.01$ is much smaller than $n_0/n$.
+The behavior of the extrapolated estimator is described in the bottom right panel of Figure \ref{Result_Section5}.
+The result shows that the estimator $\tilde{Q}(\tau_E|\vec{x}^\top\hat{\vec{\theta}})$ exhibits a unimodal smooth curve that peaks near $\vec{x}^\top\hat{\vec{\theta}}=0.5$ and which decreases gradually as $\vec{x}^\top\hat{\vec{\theta}}$ moves away from it.
+Furthermore, the resulting smooth curve implies that the influence of covariates on the extreme quantiles is stable and not erratic, which matches the expected pattern under our single index model with a smooth nonlinear function.

-We evaluate the prediction error of the estimator.
-Here, the prediction error is determined by